-- 1. Water discharges to Meliadine Lake will be minimized: - a.
-Supporting documentation will be provided in the annual reports to both NIRB and NWB indicating compliance with this commitment; - 2.
-Water will be discharged to Meliadine Lake only if there is insufficient residual capacity in the waterline system and stored surface contact water volumes are outside of normal operating levels set in place in consideration of Dike for Collection Pond 1 (D-CP1) design; - 3.
+- 1. Surface contact water discharges to Meliadine Lake will be minimized or eliminated; - 2.
+Water will be discharged to Meliadine Lake only if there is insufficient residual capacity in the waterline system and stored surface contact water volumes are outside of normal operating levels set in place in consideration of D-CP1 design; - 3.
 Agnico Eagle will proactively assess the feasibility of all potential adaptive management actions. - 4.
-Design criteria of infrastructure will be respected at all times. - 5.
+Design criteria of infrastructure will be respected1. - 5.
 Operate treatment plants at stable rates to reduce risk of process upset. - 6.
 Discharge rates throughout the year will be modulated based on the water balance.

-The primary objective of the AMP is to document specific management actions and mitigation measures to be taken when specified thresholds are exceeded.
+The primary objective of the AMP is to document specific management actions and mitigation measures to be taken, and to implement specific actions so that thresholds are not exceeded.
 Mitigation measures may include special studies, operational changes, revised or new water and waste management systems, new or expanded conveyance systems, structures and/or facilities, or implementing mitigation activities to prevent, stabilize or reverse a change in environmental conditions or to otherwise protect the receiving environment.